Lessons From A Jiu Jitsu 24 Hour Event

 a) Be prepared

-Before attempting an prolonged period of exercise, do your research.
+Before attempting a prolonged period of exercise, do your research.
+No one can do a whole 24 hours of jiu jitsu classes without a bit of preparation.
 Look into the kind of preparation needed, prior training, correct nutrition, recovery plan and transport to and from the event.

 I will go into the specifics later, but if I had my time again, I would have made some significant changes.